 Step 12: Ace of Hearts

 Ace of hearts - This is a beating heart.
-It allows you you to regenerate one life card as long as you have an army to sacrifice.
+It allows you you to regenerate Royal as long as you have an army to sacrifice.
 Turn one of your lost Royal cards face up.

 Player A has lost a Royal and they have an army in front of them.